nanduapana/Financial-AI/README.md

 <<<<<<< HEAD
-# AI-powered Financial Portfolio Analysis using Sentiment Analysis of News Articles
+# AI-Powered Financial Portfolio Analysis using Sentiment Analysis of News Articles

 ## Project Overview
 This project aims to analyze financial news articles to determine their sentiment and understand the impact on financial portfolios.